CM Punk: Feuds with Drew McIntyre and Seth Rollins (2023–2025)

-World Heavyweight Champion (2025–present)
+World championship reigns (2025–present)

-On the July 14 episode of Raw, Punk won a gauntlet match for the right to challenge Gunther for the World Heavyweight Championship at SummerSlam.
+On July 14 episode of Raw, Punk won a gauntlet match for the right to challenge Gunther for the World Heavyweight Championship at SummerSlam.
 In the main event of Night 1 of SummerSlam on August 2, Punk defeated Gunther to win the title.
-However, he immediately lost the title to Rollins, who cashed in his Money in the Bank briefcase, ending Punk's reign at only five minutes and nine seconds, marking the shortest reign in the title's history.
+However, he immediately lost the title to Seth Rollins, who cashed in his Money in the Bank briefcase, ending Punk's reign at only five minutes and ten seconds, marking the shortest reign in the title's history.
 At Clash in Paris on August 31, Punk failed to regain the title from Rollins in a fatal four-way match also involving Jey Uso and LA Knight after interference from Rollins' wife, Becky Lynch.
 At Wrestlepalooza on September 20, Punk teamed with his wife AJ Lee to defeat Rollins and Lynch in a mixed tag team match.

-On the October 13 episode of Raw, Punk defeated Knight and Uso in a triple threat match to earn another opportunity at Rollins’ World Heavyweight Championship.
-After Rollins vacated the title due to injury, Punk defeated Jey Uso at Saturday Night's Main Event on November 1 to win the vacant title.
+On October 13 episode of Raw, Punk defeated Knight and Uso in a triple threat match to earn another opportunity at Rollins' World Heavyweight Championship.
+After Rollins vacated the title due to injury, Punk defeated Jey Uso at Saturday Night's Main Event XLI on November 1 to win the vacant title.
+At Survivor Series: WarGames on November 29, Punk, Undisputed WWE Champion Cody Rhodes, Roman Reigns and The Usos (Jey Uso and Jimmy Uso) lost to The Vision (Bron Breakker and Bronson Reed), Logan Paul, Drew McIntyre and Brock Lesnar in a WarGames match where Punk was pinned by Breakker after interference from a mysterious hooded figure which was later revealed to be Austin Theory.
+At the Raw on Netflix Anniversary Show on January 5, 2026, Punk defeated Breakker to retain the title.
+Two weeks later, he retained the title against Finn Bálor.
+On January 24 episode of Raw, he retained the championship against AJ Styles via disqualification after being attacked by Bálor during his defense.
+At Elimination Chamber on February 28 in his hometown of Chicago, Punk defeated Bálor in a rematch to retain the title.
+On April 19 at WrestleMania 42, Punk lost the title to Royal Rumble winner Roman Reigns, ending his second reign at 169 days.

+After a two-month hiatus, Punk made a surprise return on July 6 episode of Raw in his hometown of Chicago where he defeated Sami Zayn to win his third WWE Championship (being referred to at the time as the Undisputed WWE Championship).
+Following his title win, Punk was transferred to the SmackDown brand.